-“Are you writing a book?” she asked, glancing at the notebook, and he rolled his eyes comically.
+“Are you writing a book?” she asked, glancing at the pages of neat handwriting in the notebook, and he rolled his eyes comically.

 “I hope you get published.”

-Twenty minutes later, she stood outside a tall terraced Georgian townhouse on Merrion Square, and took a deep breath to compose herself.
-She went carefully down the steep areaway steps and knocked at the door.
-A maid, barely five feet tall, opened it and looked her up and down.
+Twenty minutes later, she stood outside a tall terraced Georgian townhouse on Merrion Square and took a deep breath to compose herself.
+She went carefully down the steep areaway steps and rang the bell.
+A maid, barely five feet tall, wearing a grey dress and white apron and cap, opened the door and looked her up and down.

-“Yes, yes, you’re the fourth this morning.
+“Yes, yes, you’re the ninth since it was advertised.
 Come in.”